bvm/bvm/README.md

 3. `bvm use <binary name> <executable file path>` for using the executable at the specified file path.
 4. Ability to purge any binaries that haven't been run for X days.
 5. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)
+6. Consider creating a `bvm resolve-v1` hidden sub command.
+Too much complexity.
+Better to just have a command to recreate the shims.